-The liability for an injury sustained from mold exposure can be varied depending on the circumstances since mold can grow just about anywhere with moist, dark conditions.
+The liability for an injury sustained from mold exposure can be varied depending on the circumstances since mold can grow just about anywhere in moist, dark conditions.
 There needs to be proof that the plaintiff’s injury was caused by exposure to mold that might have been prevented if not for the negligence of the other party.
 This means that an irritation due to a short period of contact with mold will not be considered a valid claim.

 Damages You Could Recover From A Florida Toxic Mold Lawsuits

 It is possible to recover damages against toxic mold.
-The severity of the mold reaction and the costs associated with medical treatment and repairs will impact the amount of damages.
+The severity of the mold reaction and the costs associated with medical treatment and repairs will impact the number of damages.
 Damages recoverable in most cases are compensatory damages.
 Compensation is available for losses such as repair costs, medical bills, and compensation for pain and suffering.

-The other party has to pay prevailing party’s attorney’s fees in some states.
+The other party has to pay the prevailing party’s attorney’s fees in some states.
 Punitive damages are another type of compensation that may be awarded.
 If a landlord, insurer, or homebuilder intentionally misled the injured party about the presence of mold, punitive damages may be awarded.
 Punitive damages are meant to deter similar behavior in the future.

 It could be difficult to recover damages for toxic mold issues.
 Doctors may dispute that a connection exists between health conditions and toxic mold exposure, so it may be hard to prove injury.
 In most cases, toxic mold issues are not covered by insurance companies.
 An attorney may be able to assist with ensuring the issue is worked around.
 A mold attorney can advise how to proceed in cases where causation is tough to prove but the tenant or homeowner may also be blamed for poor housekeeping.
 In these cases, proving injury and causation can be challenging, but it is needed.
 Some ways to bolster damage awards are damage to the property, harassment, and constructive eviction.